mdn/curriculum/curriculum/1-core/1-standards-and-semantics.md

 Learning outcomes:

-- The term “replaced element” — what does it mean?
+- The term "replaced element" — what does it mean?

 - Images, audio, video